yusiZou/zalda/README.md

 This project is based on [Anaconda](https://www.anaconda.com/) and [Jupyter notebook](https://jupyter.org/).
 We install all packages through the Anaconda Prompt.
 These packages have been tested in **Window 10 Home** and **macOS Mojave**, but it should be easy to implement in other platforms.

 ### Anaconda
 This project is based on anaconda and jupiter notebook.
 Download and install instructions can be found at: https://www.anaconda.com/download/.
-After installing Anaconda, we can install packages using `pip` or `conda` to install Python packages.
+After installing Anaconda, `pip` and `conda` can be used to install Python packages.

 ### Scipy
 We use the scientific computing and visualization functionalities of [scipy](https://www.scipy.org/install.html), especially the numpy, pandas and matplotlib package.
-You can install these packages by typing the following command in your Anaconda Prompt.
+These packages can be installed by typing the following command in your Anaconda Prompt.
 ```
 python -m pip install --user numpy scipy matplotlib ipython jupyter pandas sympy nose
 ```

 ### Seaborn
 We use [Seaborn](https://seaborn.pydata.org/) to visualize data.
-You can install the package by typing the following command in your Anaconda Prompt.
+The package can be installed by typing the following command in your Anaconda Prompt.
 ```
 pip install seaborn
 ```

 ### Plotly
 We use [Plotly](https://plot.ly/) to generate .html files for our figures.
-You can install the package by typing the following command in your Anaconda Prompt.
+The package can be installed by typing the following command in your Anaconda Prompt.
 ```
 pip install plotly
 ```